huy-dataguy/huy-dataguy/README.md

 🚀 What I'm working on:

-- Designing and optimizing real-time data streaming systems data and lakehouses
+- Designing and optimizing real-time data streaming systems data lakehouses and warehouse
 - Building efficient data pipelines with Apache Spark, Kafka, and Delta Lake
 - Exploring MLOps for deploying machine learning models
 - Experimenting with full-stack MERN applications